BranchingBad/zone-poker/CONTRIBUTING.md

         1. Create a new file in `modules/output/` (e.g., `html.py`).
         2. Inside this file, create a function `output(all_data: Dict[str, Any])`.
 This function should:
             - Retrieve the target file path from `all_data['export_filepath']`.
-            - Generate the report content.
-            - Write the content to the specified file path.
+            - Generate the report content and write it to the specified file path.
             - It should **not** print to the console.
-        3. Add a new command-line argument (e.g., `--html-file`) in `modules/parser_setup.py` to enable your new export format.
+        3. In `modules/parser_setup.py`, add a new command-line argument (e.g., `--html-file`) to accept a file path for your new report.
-        4. Update the `export_reports` function in `modules/export.py` to recognize and handle your new argument.
+        4. Update the `export_reports` function in `modules/export.py` to recognize your new argument (e.g., `getattr(args, 'html_file', None)`) and trigger the appropriate export logic.

 ## Code of Conduct